Venkatesh556/Getting_Cleaning_Data/ReadMe.md

 ===============
 The following is a summary description of the project instructions

-You should create one R script called plot_analysis.R that does the following.
+You should create one R script called run_analysis.R that does the following.

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.